dolthub/docs/content/introduction/use-cases/manual-data-curation.md

 # Problem

 * Are you using spreadsheets to curate production data?
-* Do non-technical users need the ability to edit data?
 * Is the process of merging and reviewing everyone’s changes getting out of hand?
-* Are bad changes causing production issues?
+* Are bad data changes causing production issues?
 * Do you want a stepping stone to a more robust solution?
+* Do you want to ditch the process of converting spreadsheets to databases?

 # Dolt fixes this by…